Majorana zero mode-soliton duality and in-gap and BIC bound states in modified Toda model coupled to fermion: Relaxation method

 Second, the eq. (\ref{iter}) will be used below in order to perform the iterative construction of the solutions for the arrays $y_n$, as is usual in the relaxation method.
 Notice that (\ref{iter}) incorporates implicitly the constancy condition $\hat{E}=const.$

 Third, one starts by assuming an initial guess function for $y_n \equiv y_n^{(0)}, z_n \equiv z_n^{(0)}, h_n \equiv h_n^{(0)}$ and assigning those values on the right hand side of (\ref{iter}) to the variables $y_n, z_n, h_n$ in order to construct the first iterated array $y_n \equiv y_n^{(1)}$ on the left hand side.
 An initial trial solution is taken from the set of analytic kink and spinor bound state solutions (\ref{spinors12}) and (\ref{kink1}) provided that a suitable set of the parameter values are assumed.
+The initial set of parameters are chosen such that the normalization condition (\ref{norm0}) is satisfied.

 Fourth, an analogous equation to (\ref{iter}) can be implemented for each of the first order equations of the system (\ref{5211X})-(\ref{5241X}).
 In addition, for each of the first order equations (\ref{phizetas1X})-(\ref{Z11}) one can construct directly an iteration equation, since they do not depend explicitly on the eigenvalue $\hat{E}$.
-So, the outcome for each iteration in the system (\ref{5211X})-(\ref{Z11}) we will be a set of $k^{th}-$interated vectors $\xi_{a,\, n}^{(k)}\, (a=1,2,3,4),\, \Phi_n^{(k)}$ and $Z_n^{(k)}$.
+So, the outcome for each iteration in the system (\ref{5211X})-(\ref{Z11}) will be a set of $k^{th}-$interated vectors $\xi_{a,\, n}^{(k)}\, (a=1,2,3,4),\, \Phi_n^{(k)}$ and $Z_n^{(k)}$.
+The normalization condition (\ref{norm0}) is checked in each iteration of the numerical simulation.

 Fifth, the values of the function $E(x)$ must be computed for each order of the iteration $\hat{E} ^{(k)}$.
-So, the process must be iterated until one reaches a constant $\hat{E}_n = E/M$.
+So, the process must be iterated maintaining the constraint (\ref{norm0}) until one reaches a constant $\hat{E}_n = E/M$.

 Sixth, the process above must be repeated $M_k$ times until the set of solutions $\{\xi_{a,\, n}^{(M_k)}\, (a=1,...,4),\, \Phi_n^{(M_k)},$ $\,Z_n^{(M_k)}\}$ converge and the values $\hat{E} ^{(k)}$ tend to a constant $\hat{E} ^{(M_k)}$, within numerical accuracy.